IQDevs/Awesome-IQDevs/README.md

 * [Build Your Own Lisp](http://www.buildyourownlisp.com/) : Learn C and build your own programming language in 1000 lines of code
 * [How GitHub Works: Hours are Bullshit](https://zachholman.com/posts/how-github-works-hours/)
 * [Every Programmer Should Know](https://github.com/mr-mig/every-programmer-should-know) : A collection of (mostly) technical things every software developer should know
+* [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) : A guide on how to be a Programmer - originally published by Robert L Read
 * [Open Source Society University](https://github.com/ossu/computer-science) : Path to a free self-taught education in Computer Science!
+* [html & css is hard](https://internetingishard.com/html-and-css/) : A friendly web development tutorial for complete beginners.
+* [Hacker Noon](https://hackernoon.com/) : is everything hackers need at noon. "don’t take realities of the world for granted"
+* [MDN](https://developer.mozilla.org/en-US/) : Resources for developers, by developers.

+#### JavaScript resources
+* [JavaScriptInfo](http://javascript.info/) : The Modern JavaScript Tutorial
+* [jstherightway](http://jstherightway.org/) :This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

+## Libraries
+  * [JavaScript graphics library](https://en.wikipedia.org/wiki/JavaScript_graphics_library) :  is a collection of functions used to aid in the creation of graphics for either the HTML5 canvas element or SVG.